- About Us

 The International Monetary Fund is an international organization designed to oversee the global financial system by regulating macroeconomic policies and offering loans to developing countries.
 The IMF has been criticized for lending money to illegitimate regimes, and for some of the stringent conditions that it attaches to its loans, such as the privatization of national assets and the lowering of corporate taxes.

 The least developed countries are those which combine low economic productivity with very poor quality of life.
 The exact criteria for whether a country counts as an LDC are set by the United Nations and take into account: personal income, nutrition, health, education, and economic vulnerability.
+The current list contains 49 countries.

 The Millennium Development Goals are a set of eight poverty reduction targets for the year 2015.
 They were set by the member states of the United Nations at the millennium summit in 2000.
 They are: